220321-NET/P0-ntlarissa/README.md

 - add a new customer ("sign up")
 - search customers by name("log in")
-_ view storefront inventory
+- view storefront inventory
-_ place orders to a store for customers
+- place orders to a store for customers
-_ The customer should be able to purchase multiple products _ view order history of customer
+- view order history of customer
-_ view order history of location
+- view order history of location
-_ display details of an order
+- display details of an order
-_ Order histories should have the option to be sorted by date (latest to oldest and vice versa) or cost (least expensive to most expensive)
-_ The manager should be able to replenish inventory
+- replenish inventory

 # **Methodologie**